cdeccio/cougarnet/README.md

 <hostname> [name=val[,name=val[...]]
 ```

-That is, if there are additional attributes, there is a space after the
+That is, if there are additional options, there is a space after the hostname,
-hostname, and those attributes come after the space.
-The attributes consist a
+and those options come after the space.
+The options consist a comma-delimited
-comma-delimited list of name-value pairs.
-The defined host attribute names are
+list of name-value pairs, each name-value connected by `=`.
+The defined host
-the following, accompanied by the expected value:
+option names are the following, accompanied by the expected value:
  - `gw4`: an IPv4 address representing the gateway or default router.
 Default:
    no IPv4 gateway.
  - `gw6`: an IPv6 address representing the gateway or default router.
 Default: